previous page back to table of contents next page

 I.2.
 WISE/NEOWISE Overview

-NEOWISE utilizes the Wide-field Infrared Survey Explorer spacecraft in the same operational mode that was utilized for the original WISE mission.
+NEOWISE utilized the Wide-field Infrared Survey Explorer spacecraft in the same operational mode that was used for the original WISE mission.
 The WISE flight system and survey strategy are described by Wright et al. 2010, AJ, 140, 1868 and in section III of the All-Sky Release Explanatory Supplement.
 We provide a short summary of the WISE design and operations in this section to give context for the NEOWISE program.

 I.2.a.
 WISE/NEOWISE Flight System